golemfactory/awesome-golem/README.md

 - [Mainnet Requestor quickstart Walk-through](https://youtu.be/GcdTq3i_wdY) - Video walk-through of the requestor quick-start handbook guide to get a request on Golem Network testnet and then mainnet using the Yagna Python API.
 - [Mainnet Provider quickstart Walk-through](https://youtu.be/RITdKtEOV_E) - Video walk-through of the provider handbook guide to start sharing computational resources the Golem Network.

-### Unraveling Golem's The Next Milestone blog series
+### Unraveling Golem's The Next Milestone Blog Series

 - [Unraveling Golem's The Next Milestone](https://blog.golemproject.net/next-milestone) - Introduction to the Yagna implementation of Golem.
 - [Unraveling Golem's The Next Milestone, Part II](https://blog.golemproject.net/next-milestone-part-ii/) - Fundamental architectural concepts which constitute the foundations of the new implemenation of Golem, Yagna.